nycpivot/aria-operations/README.md

 Now we are ready to provision our TAP clusters with TMC.

 aria-operations/tmc/01-tap-clusters-aws-cli.sh
-aria-operations/tap/cli/multi-cf/11-tap-azure-prereqs.sh # creates the AKS cluster to attach aria-operations/tmc/03-tap-clusters-azure-attach-cli.sh # attach AKS cluster
+aria-operations/tmc/03-tap-clusters-azure-create-and-attach-cli.sh # creates the AKS cluster to attach

 TAP
 aria-operations/tap/cli/multi-tmc/01-tap-multi-aws-tmc-prereqs.sh